 1. Loss – Grieving is a normal process, however bereavement, when prolonged, can be a cause for depression.
-Loss of life is not the only issue that can make one depressed, it can be material things like ownership of property – movable or immovable, money, relationships, etc,.
+However, loss of life is not the only issue that can make one depressed.
+However, it can be material things like ownership of property – movable or immovable, money, relationships, etc,.

-2. Stress and Anxiety – This has been discussed in previous posts and can cause you to have physiological problems like sleep difficulties or overthinking resulting in loss of daytime peace and incoherence at work.
+2. Stress and Anxiety – This has been discussed in previous posts and can cause you to have physiological problems.
+For example, sleep difficulties or overthinking resulting in loss of daytime peace and incoherence at work.

-3. Depression – Although causes are usually external and modifiable, sometimes getting help in terms of handling the physical symptoms and confiding in a neutral environment that is nonjudgmental is useful.
+3. Depression – Although causes are usually external and modifiable, sometimes getting help in terms of handling the physical symptoms is useful.
+Also, confiding in a neutral environment that is nonjudgmental is useful.
 Biological depression without any physical or external cause is also something one should be aware of.

 A psychiatrist is someone who has first studied medicine to, later on, specialize in psychiatry.
 This means that a psychiatrist is a doctor, to which you can come for psychological problems.
-The most important difference compared to a psychologist is that a psychiatrist is allowed to prescribe medication, and has not had as much communication technique training as a psychologist.
+The most important difference compared to a psychologist is that a psychiatrist is allowed to prescribe medication.
+In addition, he has not had as much communication technique training as a psychologist.
 So a psychiatrist may prescribe medication and will more quickly use medication as treatment than a psychologist will.

 So that’s when should you consult a psychiatrist.
 Help is not far away and our expert senior psychiatrist is here to help.